satouriko/ushio/README.md

 ## 👻 Legacy version

-V4 introduces completely breaking changes on both API and technique architecture: v4 is based on Angular, RxJS and Web Component API, while v3 is based on React and MobX.
+Version 4 introduces completely breaking changes on both API and technique architecture: v4 is based on Angular, RxJS and Web Component API, while v3 was based on React and MobX.

-For references of the v3 version, please check out the [v3](https://github.com/rikakomoe/ushio/tree/v3) branch of this repository.
+While v3 is actually a crude and less functional version, if you need references of the v3 version, please check out the [v3](https://github.com/rikakomoe/ushio/tree/v3) branch of this repository.